 Well, “her truth,” actually.

 Cory Booker on Dr. Ford to Kavanaugh: "She is not a political pawn.
 She is not orchestrating.
 She is not part of the Clinton's efforts to get some kind of revenge.
-She is a woman who came here with corroborating evidence to tell her truth."
+She is a woman who came here with corroborating evidence to tell her truth."take our poll - story continues below

 — Kyle Griffin (@kylegriffin1) September 27, 2018